DataFire/Integrations/integrations/generated/visagecloud/README.md

   * storeAnalysisPicture `boolean`: Boolean value indicating whether you want the picture of the analysis to be stored for later retrieval
   * storeFacePictures `boolean`: Boolean value indicating whether you want the faces inside the picture to be stored for later retrieval
   * storeResult `boolean`: Boolean value indicating whether you want the result of the analysis to be stored
+  * retentionTime `integer`: How many seconds the results should be retained in stoarage?
   * pictureURL `string`: The URL of the picture, assuming it is served by a third party server.
 Server should be accesible from the Internet or through another netwoek by VisageCloud infrastructure
   * picture `string`: The multipart/form-data version of the image, in case a direct upload is used.
 At least one of picture or pictureURL must be present
   * algorithmVersion `string` (values: V1, V2): Algorithm version (V2 is more performant but not backward compatible)